nfranceschinis/gps-sdr-sim/README.md

 Doppler for the GPS satellites in view.
 This simulated range data is then used to generate the digitized I/Q samples for the GPS signal.

-The bladeRF and ADALM-Pluto command line interface requires I/Q pairs stored as signed 16-bit integers, while the hackrf_transfer and gps-sdr-sim-uhd.py support signed bytes.

-HackRF, bladeRF and ADALM-Pluto require 2.6 MHz sample rate, while the USRP2 requires 2.5 MHz (an even integral decimator of 100 MHz).
+HackRF require 2.6 MHz sample rate, while the USRP2 requires 2.5 MHz (an even integral decimator of 100 MHz).

 The simulation start time can be specified if the corresponding set of ephemerides